Funding

 Evaluation Criteria

-All funding proposals should meet the following criteria:
+All funding proposals should include:

 • The proposed program will serve the needs and/or professional interests of underrepresented populations of our campus community.